The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.

 - CS 61C focuses on machines and how they execute programs.

 In CS 61A, we are interested in teaching you about programming, not about how to use one particular programming language.
-We consider a series of techniques for controlling program complexity, such as functional programming, data abstraction, and object-oriented programming.
+We consider a series of techniques for managing program complexity, such as functional programming and object-oriented programming.

-A complete list of lecture topics, readings, and assignments appears in the daily schedule.
+A complete list of lecture topics, readings, and assignments appears in the lecture schedule.

 Math 1A is listed as a corequisite for CS 61A.
 That is, it may be taken concurrently.
 Math 10A or Math 16A are also fine.
-It is possible to take CS 61A without knowing or learning calculus; all of the old calculus-based examples have been removed over the years.
+It is possible to take CS 61A without knowing or learning calculus.
+Knowledge of calculus concepts will never be required to complete any assignments.
 However, taking calculus is a great way to brush up on the arithmetic and algebra that appear regularly in CS 61A.

 To build programming experience before taking CS 61A, we recommend that you first take a class that introduces you to programming.
 The most appropriate class within the Berkeley CS department is CS 10, described below, but you may also find similar classes at Berkeley extension or in online courses.
 Feel free to contact course staff if you are not sure what's best.